SocialGouv/e2esdk/docs/docs/cryptography/authentication.md

 clear-text in e2esdk, and only signed.

-The reason we can get away with clear-text transport is that any sensitive data is already encrypted by the client.
+The reason we can get away with clear-text transport is that any sensitive data is already end-to-end encrypted by the client.
 Clear-text metadata like timestamps and IDs are actually needed by the server to perform its functions.

-The use of TLS (HTTPS) is highly recommended, but is technically not necessary for message integrity to be ensured, thanks to mutual authentication.
+TLS termination is provided by the server, to ensure transport encryption, however message authentication and integrity is already ensured by the signature scheme.

 ## Mutual authentication